 R 338.10404c Specialty certification qualifications; clinical nurse specialist.
 Rule 404c.
 (1) A specialty certification for a clinical nurse specialist must be granted to a registered professional nurse who satisfies all of the following requirements:

-- (a) Holds a current and valid license to practice nursing in this state. - (b) Submits an application for certification as a clinical nurse specialist, on a form provided by the department with the required fee. - (c) Possesses either of the following: - (i) An advanced practice certification from either of the following certification organizations, or successor organizations: - (A) The American Nurses Credentialing Center. - (B) The American Association of Critical Care Nurses Certification Corporation.

-- (ii) If an applicant is unable to take a national certification exam due to graduation from an accredited clinical nurse specialist master's or doctoral nursing program before the development of clinical nurse specialist core competencies and the requirement of 500 clinical practice hours, he or she may be granted a specialty certification as a clinical nurse specialist based upon submission of a portfolio of evidence that demonstrates knowledge and skill competence in the clinical nurse specialist role and population focus.
-The portfolio must include all of the following: - (A) Transcripts from an accredited master's or doctoral level educational program in clinical nursing with preparation as a clinical nurse specialist. - (B) Curriculum vitae demonstrating work history in a clinical nurse specialist position before April 9, 2017. - (C) Three letters of recommendation, including 1 from a clinical nurse specialist with national board certification and 2 letters from nursing administrators, nursing supervisors, or advanced practice nurses attesting that the applicant has at least 3,000 hours of practice as a clinical nurse specialist before April 9, 2017.
+- (a) Holds a current and valid license to practice nursing in this state. - (b) Submits an application for certification as a clinical nurse specialist, on a form provided by the department with the required fee. - (c) Possesses either of the following: - (i) An advanced practice certification from either of the following certification organizations, or successor organizations: - (A) The American Nurses Credentialing Center. - (B) The American Association of Critical Care Nurses Certification Corporation. - (ii) If an applicant is unable to take a national certification exam due to graduation from an accredited clinical nurse specialist master's or doctoral nursing program before the development of clinical nurse specialist core competencies and the requirement of 500 clinical practice hours, he or she may be granted a specialty certification as a clinical nurse specialist based upon submission of a portfolio of evidence that demonstrates knowledge and skill competence in the clinical nurse specialist role and population focus.
+The portfolio must include all of the following: - (A) Transcripts from an accredited master's or doctoral level educational program in clinical nursing with preparation as a clinical nurse specialist. - (B) Curriculum vitae demonstrating work history in a clinical nurse specialist position before April 9, 2017. - (C) Three letters of recommendation, including 1 from a clinical nurse specialist with national board certification and 2 letters from nursing administrators, nursing supervisors, or advanced practice nurses attesting that the applicant has not less than 3,000 hours of practice as a clinical nurse specialist before April 9, 2017.
 These letters must provide evidence that the applicant engaged in practice consistent with the standards for a clinical nurse specialist as described by the National Association of Clinical Nurse Specialists (NACNS) in the publication entitled "Clinical Nurse Specialist and Core Competencies" 2010, which is adopted by reference.
 A copy of the standards and requirements is available at no cost from the association's website at www.nacns.org.
-A copy of the standards and requirements also is available for inspection and distribution at no cost from the Board of Nursing, Michigan Department of Licensing and Regulatory Affairs, 611 West Ottawa, Lansing, MI 48909 - (2) Application for certification as a clinical nurse specialist granted under the criteria set forth in subrule (1)(c)(ii) of this rule is not permitted after March 8, 2020.
+A copy of the standards and requirements also is available for inspection and distribution at no cost from the Board of Nursing, Michigan Department of Licensing and Regulatory Affairs, 611 West Ottawa, Lansing, Michigan 48909.